This post contains affiliate links. As an Amazon associate I earn qualifying purchases. Click here for more about this policy.

 Paleo Raw Carrot Cake is a spin on a traditional favorite!
-Made with a carrot, date and walnut base, this delicious cake is topped with a silky cashew maple coconut icing that's surprisingly healthy and good for you.
+Made with a carrot, date and walnut base, this delicious cake is topped with a silky cashew maple coconut icing that’s surprisingly healthy and good for you.
 This is what carrot cake dreams are made of!
-Paleo + Gluten Free + Vegan + Low Calorie

-If there's one thing that will bring me to my knees (other than chocolate of course), it's carrot cake.
+If there’s one thing that will bring me to my knees (other than chocolate of course), it’s carrot cake.
 In fact, if a guy wants to win me over on a date then all he needs to do is bring me carrot cake.
-I would take carrot cake any day over chocolate.
-Okay, so maybe not any day.
-I would still gladly accept chocolate anytime.

-But there's just something about carrot cake.
+But there’s just something about carrot cake!

 Maybe it’s the carrots.
 Maybe it’s the coconut.
 Maybe it’s the sweet cinnamon-y bread.
 Or maybe it’s that sweet, sweet vanilla icing.
 Whatever it is, carrot cake is what my dreams are made of.